World Day for Grandparents and Elderly

 Ideas on How to Celebrate the World Day for Grandparents and the Elderly*

-• Forget-me-not flowers are the official flowers for Grandparents.
-These might be included in the liturgy or seeds might be passed on to grandchildren to grow in memory of their Grandparents.
+• Forget-me-not flowers are the official flowers for grandparents.
+These might be included in the liturgy or seeds might be passed on to grandchildren to grow in memory of their grandparents.

-*Reproduced with permission from CGA
+*Used with permission from CGA

 older-couple-wife-hugging-husband-montage